c3rb3ru5d3d53c/binlex/README.md

 python -m plugin install --target ~/.config/idapro/plugins/
 ```

 You will also need to ensure the server is running.
-The new layout uses the Rust `binlex-server` binary, which manages local `binlex-processor` workers over the internal `BLEX` protocol.
+The new layout uses the Rust `binlex-server` binary, which can execute processors in-process (`inline`) or manage `binlex-processor` workers over the internal `BLEX` protocol (`ipc`).

 ```bash
 cargo run --release --bin binlex-server